hawtio/hawtio/hawtio-web/src/main/webapp/app/core/doc/developer.md

 For more background on how to build your own plugins for **hawtio** check out the [developer help](http://hawt.io/developers/index.html)

-**hawtio** also includes a number of developer focussed plugins to help developers create even better plugins.
+**hawtio** also includes a number of developer focused plugins to help developers create even better plugins.

 Click on the links on the left to see more!